 Managing risk is foundational to our success.
 The Company's Enterprise Risk Management Framework governs the way the Company identifies and manages our risks.
 Each of us is required to be familiar with the Company's risk management policies that are relevant to our responsibilities; know how to escalate potential risk issues; and have an awareness of the risk management process.
-You are encouraged to openly and regularly engage your colleagues and leadership in conversations about risks, and challenge one another to identify, address, and manage risk.
+You are encouraged to engage your colleagues and leadership openly and regularly in conversations about risks, and challenge one another to identify, address, and manage risk.

-Key to executing the Company's Enterprise Risk Management Framework is the identification, reporting, and mitigation of Conduct Risk, defined as the risk that inappropriate, unethical, or unlawful behavior of the Company, its employees, or third parties acting on the Company's behalf will result in detriment to the Company's clients, the financial markets, the Company, and/or the Company's personnel.
+A key to executing the Company's Enterprise Risk Management Framework is the identification, assessment, reporting, and mitigation of Conduct Risk, defined as the risk that inappropriate, unethical, or unlawful behavior of the Company, its employees, or third parties acting on the Company's behalf will result in detriment to the Company's clients, the financial markets, the Company, and/or the Company's personnel.
 The Corporate Responsibility Officer oversees the Company's Conduct Risk Management Office, which provides enterprise-wide oversight, identification, analysis, and aggregated reporting of conduct risk-related issues and trends.
 The Conduct Risk Management Office also is responsible for reviewing and addressing all Tipline form submissions.
-You should not hesitate to seek advice, raise concerns, or report acts or suspected acts of misconduct to the Conduct Risk Management Office via Jumpword: Tipline.
-By doing so, you are complying with the Code and helping to maintain the Company's reputation and integrity.